Can You Use a No Contract Dispute for Debt Collections?

 Should You Pay a Collection Agency?

 Paying a debt collection can be beneficial if you’re trying to get approved for a mortgage, the lender may require you to take care of all outstanding debts before you can be approved.
-In this case, you’ll have to pay the collector or try to have the account removed from your credit report.
+Negotiating a pay for delete would allow you to have the account removed from your credit report.
 If you’re unable to pay the debt in full, you may be able to settle for a fraction of the outstanding balance to bring the debt out of a past due status.

 Debt collections can only be listed on your credit report for seven years.
 This is something to keep in mind as you’re weighing whether to pay off a collection or wait for it to drop off your credit report.